piyus02v/VisioConnect/README.md

 # VideoCall-and-Chat

-This repository contains the code for the Video-Call-Web-App developed by : [Piyush Vaish](https://github.com/piyus02v) under the Microsoft Mentorship Program, 2021.
+This repository contains the code for the Video-Call-Web-App developed by : [Piyush Vaish](https://github.com/piyus02v).

 This project was developed following the Agile Methodology.
 And there were changes in every step which is a positive point of Agile Methodology.
 The work was divided into different sprints and henceforth, helped in the continuation of the project.